Ziyankhan2801/Personal-Portfolio/README.md

 A modern, responsive **Personal Portfolio Website** built to showcase my **skills, projects, and professional profile** as a **Web Developer / UI-UX Designer**.

-This portfolio is designed with a clean UI, smooth interactions, and a strong focus on user experience.
+Designed with a clean UI, smooth interactions, and a strong focus on user experience.

 ---